crfroehlich/bloog/content/configuration/setting-up/features.md

 ## RSS feed

-BooGi offers creation of _RSS_ feeds.
+HikingMyDesk offers creation of _RSS_ feeds.
 It allows users and applications to access updates to websites in a standardized, computer-readable format.

 To set up RSS feed, configure following in `config.yml` (under `features` key).